syncfusion-content/blazor-docs/blazor/scheduler/editor-template.md

 }
 ```

-The following image shows the validation error message while saving the appointment without meeting the provided validation rules.

 ![Editor window with Validation in Blazor Scheduler](images/blazor-scheduler-validation.png)

 ### Customizing the default time duration in editor window

 In default event editor window, start and end time duration are processed based on the `Interval` value set within the `ScheduleTimeScale` property.
-By default, `Interval` value is set to 30, and therefore the start/end time duration within the event editor will be in a 30 minutes time difference.
-You can change this duration value by changing the `Duration` option within the `OnPopupOpen` event as shown in the following code example.
+By default, `Interval` value is set to 30, and therefore the start or end time duration within the event editor will be in a 30 minutes time difference.
+This duration value can be changed by changing the `Duration` option within the `OnPopupOpen` event.

 ```cshtml
 @using Syncfusion.Blazor.Schedule